-Between Circles 19 and 26 are the remains of several destroyed sites.
-Site 20 is a low mound with five boulders remaining.
+Between Circles 19 and 26 are the remains of several destroyed sites now mainly known about through Petrie's notes taken in 1837.
+Circle 20 is a low mound with five large boulders remaining.
 A few paces to the south is Site 21, a massive boulder that may have belonged to a circle.
 It is possible that it was the capstone of a dolmen, though at Carrowmore such stones are usually split in half.

-No. 21.
-"Still further south" (dolmen-circle).
-"A few stones of this circle, with the table-stone of the cromleac, still remain." - Petrie.
+"Still further south a few stones of this circle, with the table-stone of the cromleac, still remain."

 No. 22.
 Situated south (or southeast) of 21; six paces from it, close to the road.(dolmen-circle).

 "This is a fine double circle, with a cromleac, partly ruined, in the interior.
 The diameter of the outer circle is fifty-three feet, and of the inner one thirty-two feet.

 The stones in both are, as is most usual, placed quite close to each other.
 The number of stones in the outer circle is forty-five, but they appear to have been originally fifty-two (the same number as in 29), as places for seven are empty."